Interactive-Realities-Lab/basic-unity-vr-challenge/README.md

+This project is based on the source from the Unity VR Development pathway at https://learn.unity.com/learn/pathway/vr-development and extended to meet the challenge requirements.

 ## VR Interaction Scenario:

 Welcome to the Unity VR Interactive project!
 This experience features three engaging, interactive rooms designed to provide an immersive VR experience.